Could Artificial Intelligence Transform Healthcare?

 For healthcare professionals

 Verkat Raja of the Frost & Sullivan research firm says that AI won't replace doctors; it will support and help them avoid mistakes.
-With our NHS under strain and our medical staff working extra hours, it'll be a welcome crutch.
+With our NHS under strain and our partner Medical staff working extra hours, it'll be a welcome crutch.
 'They're stressed, they've got a million different things they're looking at' he says.

 When AI diagnoses a patient in future it's likely to weigh in more factors that a human can, and it's far faster too.
 Symptoms, weight, previous illness, residence and pollution factors, age, and x-rays results can all be concluded in a few seconds to provide doctors with a number of conclusions and even a percentage confidence rate in the outcome.